-- i) There are no Property, Plant and Equipment and Intangible Assets and hence reporting under clause 3(i)(a),(b),(c),(d) and of the order is not applicable. - ii) (a) In our opinion, physical verification of inventory has been conducted at reasonable intervals by the management and the coverage and procedure of such verification by the management is appropriate.
-No material discrepancies were noticed on such verification. - (b) The Company has not been sanctioned working capital limits in excess of Rs.5 Crore, in aggregate, at any points of time during the year, from banks or financial institutions and hence, reporting under clause 3(ii) (b) of the Order is not applicable. - According to the information and explanations given to us, the Company has not made investments in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties and hence, reporting under clause 3(iii)(a),(b),(c),(d),(e) and (f) of the Order are not applicable. - iv) According to information and explanation given to us, in respect of loan, investment, guarantees and security, the provisions of section 185 and 186 of the Companies Act, 2013 have been complied with. - v) The Company has not accepted any deposits or amounts which are deemed to be deposits and hence, reporting under clause 3(v) of the order is not applicable. - vi) In our opinion and according to the information and explanations given to us, the maintenance of cost records under section 148(i) of the Act is not applicable to the Company and hence, reporting under clause 3 (vi) of the order is not applicable. - vii) In respect of Statutory Dues: - (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, Income tax, and other applicable material undisputed statutory dues have generally been deposited regularly during the year with the appropriate authorities and there are no arrears of outstanding statutory dues as at the last day of the financial year concerned, for a period of more than six months from the date they become payable. - (b) According to the information and explanations given to us, there are no dues of Income Tax and other applicable material statutory dues which have not been deposited as on March 31, 2022 on account of any dispute. - viii) There were no transactions relating to previously unrecorded income that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 and hence, reporting under clause 3(viii) of the Order is not applicable. - ix) (a) The Company has not defaulted in repayment of loans and other borrowings to any lender, as the loans taken by the company from its holding and fellow subsidiary companies and repayable on demand and have not been demanded for repayment. - b) The Company has not been declared wilful defaulter by the bank or financial institution or government or any other authority. - c) The Company has not taken any term loans during the year and hence, reporting under clause 3(ix)(c) of the order is not applicable.
+- i) There are no Property, Plant and Equipment and Intangible Assets and hence reporting under clause 3(i)(a),(b),(c),(d) and of the order is not applicable. - ii) (a) The Company does not have any inventory and hence, reporting under clause 3 (ii)(a) of the order is not applicable. - (b) The Company has not been sanctioned working capital limits in excess of Rs.5 Crore, in aggregate, at any points of time during the year, from banks or financial institutions and hence, reporting under clause 3(ii) (b) of the Order is not applicable. - According to the information and explanations given to us, the Company has not made investments in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties and hence, reporting under clause 3(iii)(a),(b),(c),(d),(e) and (f) of the Order are not applicable. - iv) According to information and explanation given to us, in respect of loan, investment, guarantees and security, the provisions of section 185 and 186 of the Companies Act, 2013 have been complied with. - v) The Company has not accepted any deposits or amounts which are deemed to be deposits and hence, reporting under clause 3(v) of the order is not applicable. - vi) In our opinion and according to the information and explanations given to us, the maintenance of cost records under section 148(i) of the Act is not applicable to the Company and hence, reporting under clause 3 (vi) of the order is not applicable. - vii) In respect of Statutory Dues: - (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, Income tax, and other applicable material undisputed statutory dues have generally been deposited regularly during the year with the appropriate authorities and there are no arrears of outstanding statutory dues as at the last day of the financial year concerned, for a period of more than six months from the date they become payable. - (b) According to the information and explanations given to us, there are no dues of Income Tax and other applicable material statutory dues which have not been deposited as on March 31, 2022 on account of any dispute. - viii) There were no transactions relating to previously unrecorded income that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 and hence, reporting under clause 3(viii) of the Order is not applicable. - ix) a)The Company has not defaulted in repayment of loans and other borrowings to any lender, as the loans taken by the company from its holding and fellow subsidiary companies and repayable on demand and have not been demanded for repayment. - b) The Company has not been declared wilful defaulter by the bank or financial institution or government or any other authority. - c) The Company has not taken any term loans during the year and hence, reporting under 3(ix)(c) of the order is not applicable.